 If you find our videos useful you can use our affiliate links to purchase the products in our video or similar.
 We are not sponsored by anyone.

 And there you have it.
 All you need to know about Engine Block heaters.

-Here’s a bonus for reading to the end of our post … If you don’t have a block heater but need to heat up your engine because your car won’t start, you can use one of these magnetic heaters (Shown above).
+Here’s a bonus for reading to the end of our post … If you don’t have a block heater but need to heat up your engine because your car won’t start, you can use one of these magnetic or silicone pad heaters (Shown above).
 These work good and can be attached to the oil pan, intake manifold, or engine block of your car.
 You can even use this on Snow blowers, chainsaws, snowmobiles and other small engines and pipes that need heating.
 There are different sizes and Wattages available so pick one that suits your needs